SerhiiBahdas/reaction-time-test/README.md

 ## Normal Reaction Times

 Most studies suggest that the average human reaction time is between 200 and 300 milliseconds.
-A good human reaction time, therefore, is faster than 200 ms, or as close to 200 ms as possible.
-There are 1000 ms in a second, so 200 ms is 1/5 of a second, and 300 ms is a little faster than 1/3 of a second.
+A good human reaction time, therefore, is as close to 200 ms as possible.

 ## Usage